Emergency Dentistry – Fresno, CA

 If you’ve never experienced a dental emergency before, you can still call our dental office to get advice on your condition and what you should do next.
 Not only that, but you can schedule an appointment the same day and ensure that you’re getting the attention you need to treat your urgent dental issue sooner, rather than later.
 In the meantime, we want to do what we can to inform our patients on the best steps to take if they experience any of the following common dental emergencies.

 Use dental floss to remove any food debris that may be stuck in between your teeth.
 If discomfort continues, you can take an over-the-counter painkiller like ibuprofen to relieve any pain you’re experiencing until you arrive at our dental office.
-If needed, our dental office is prepared to perform root canal therapy or tooth removal onsite but will only do so if absolutely necessary.
+If needed, our dental office is prepared to perform root canal therapy onsite but will only do so if absolutely necessary.

 If your tooth has been knocked out, locate it and pick it up by the crown portion only.
 Do not touch the root or remove any tissue still attached.
-After gently rinsing any dirt from the tooth, place it back into your open socket to keep it preserved.
+After gently rinsing any dirt from the tooth, try to place it back into your open socket to keep it preserved.
 You can also place it in salt water or milk for up to one hour.
 Just make sure to get to our dental office right away to improve your chances of having it reimplanted.

 Broken/ Chipped Tooth

 Keep any pieces of your tooth that you find and bring them to our dental office.
 If you experience any facial swelling, apply a cold compress to your face for 10 minutes at a time, then remove for an additional 10 minutes.
 Repeat this for up to one hour.
 We will likely need to place a dental crown to restore the tooth.
+However, if the damage is too significant, we many need to remove it entirely.

 Lost Filling/ Crown